 In line with tradition the 2017 Vuelta a España begins with a team time trial.
-Start and finish of stage 1 are in the French city Nîmes and the distance will be 13.8 kilometres – that’s much shorter than in 2016, when the TTT was almost 28 kilometres.
-The 2nd stage is played out in France also – arrival in Gruissan – before the riders cross the Pyrenees in stage 3, that will see a mountainous race and a downhill finish in Andorra.
-Then stage 4 travels on flat to rolling roads through Catalonia to a finish on the Mediterranean coast.
+Start and finish of stage 1 are in the French city Nîmes and the distance is 13.7 kilometres – which is much shorter than in 2016, when the TTT was almost 28 kilometres.
+The 2nd stage is played out in France also – on a flat route to Gruissan – before the riders cross the Pyrenees in stage 3.
+The first mountainous leg of this year’s Vuelta takes in three intermediate climbs to finish downhill in Andorra before stage 4 travels through Catalonia to a likely sprint finish on the Mediterranean coast.

-Stage 5 leads to a summit finish near Ermita Santa Lucia in Alcossebre, while stage 6 goes to Sagunto, a place near Valencia.
-In the 7th stage the riders travel to a cobbled finale in Cuenca before stage 8 brings a finish at Xorret del Cati after a 4 kilometres climb with steepest ramps at 22% followed by a short drop.
-Stage 9 goes to the steep Alto de Puig Llorença in Cumbre del Sol, where Tom Dumoulin bested Chris Froome in 2015.
+Stage 5 leads to a punchy last climb and summit finish near Ermita Santa Lucia, while stage 6 takes in five intermediate climbs before the race ends with a long descent.
+In the 7th stage the riders travel to an interesting finale in Cuenca – steep cobbles and drop to the line – before stage 8 brings an equally challenging finish at Xorret del Cati; 3 kilometres with double digit grades, a short drop, and slightly uphill last kilometre.
+Stage 9 runs to the steep Alto de Puig Llorença in Cumbre del Sol, where Tom Dumoulin bested Chris Froome in 2015.

 The first rest day of the 2017 Vuelta a Espana is on Monday 28 August.
 The second rest day is one week later, on 4 September.